 The GEDCOM digital file format is essential to genealogy.
 My expert guest from FamilySearch explains what a GEDCOM is, how to use it, and the most recent changes.
 He’ll also answer some of the most common GEDCOM questions.

 To Listen click the media player below (AUDIO ONLY):

 Show Notes & Video Version of this Episode

 Show notes article and watch the video version: All About GEDCOM

-This audio from this episode comes from Elevenses with Lisa episode 39.
-Log into your membership and then click here to download the handy PDF show notes that compliment this podcast episode.
+Premium Members Exclusive Download: Log into your Premium membership and then click here to download the handy PDF show notes that complement this podcast episode.

 Become a Genealogy Gems Premium Member

 - The Genealogy Gems Premium Podcast with downloadable handout

 - Live Elevenses with Lisa shows

 Get 20% off a Publisher Extra subscription.
 Click here and use coupon code genealogygems